EU Commission deregulates telecoms market for fixed line voice calls

 The increased use of mobile phones and the expansion of voice-over-IP services such as Skype, which allow people to make calls over an Internet connection, have slashed prices for fixed calls.

-In 2012, revenues from fixed telephony at major telecoms companies dropped by 5 billion euros (4 billion pounds) to 59 billion euros, according to data from ETNO.
+In 2012, revenues from fixed telephony at major telecoms companies dropped by 5 billion euros ($6.5 billion) to 59 billion euros, according to data from ETNO.

 PREMATURE DEREGULATION